behreajj/AseSlicesTool/README.md

 Aseprite does not assign a unique identifier to slices.
 This script provides a random 64-bit integer for each slice in its `properties` field if not already present.
 The file path includes the identifier in hexadecimal.
 In the example above, `1183714612564447149` may be used to match a slice to a file, where `106d662b2557cfad` is its hexadecimal representation.

 Slice names cannot always be relied on as unique identifiers.
 Aseprite does no validation on strings provided to names.
-A name can be empty, can be a duplicate of another slice's name, or can include characters that would invalidate a file path were it included.
+A name can be empty, can be a duplicate of another slice's name, or can include characters that would invalidate a file path were they included.
 This script performs no extra validation measures on slice names.

 When present, custom user data is enclosed in quotation marks, `"`.
 No attempt is made to escape characters or otherwise validate the data.